sybrew/the-seo-framework/readme.txt

 			* Link following
 			* Archiving
 		* Leave them as `&mdash; No Change &mdash;` to keep the value unchanged.
-		* Note that we can't assert the expected value of `Default`, because no two pages are be alike.
+		* Note that we can't assert the expected value of `Default`, because no two pages are alike.
 	* Quick editing is now possible, also intuitively, via WordPress' native quick-editor!
 		* You can change the following SEO settings for everything public:
 			* Canonical URL